DevMountain/node-bcrypt-afternoon/README.md

 Here we will create the server file.

-* Create a folder called server on the root.
+* Create a folder called `server` on the root.
 * Create a file called `index.js` in the server folder.
-* Install and require the following packages and store them on const variables
+* Install and require the following packages and store them as `const` variables
   * express
   * express-session
   * massive
-  * body-parser
   * dotenv
     * When you require dotenv, immediately invoke the config method from this module.
-* Define a const variable called app equal to express invoked.
+* Define a const variable called `app` equal to express invoked.
-* Define a const variable called PORT equal to 4000
+* Define a const variable called `PORT` equal to 4000
-* Use the json method of the body-parser package as top level middleware.
+* Use the json method of the express package as top level middleware.
-* Make the server listen on this port number using app.listen
+* Make the server listen on the previously mentioned port number using `app.listen`
-* Run nodemon and make sure there are no bugs.
+* Run `nodemon` and make sure there are no bugs.

 #### Solution